-- Leaving a lot or depot such as a city center without their vehicle not charged enough in order for them to successfully complete their route.
+- Leaving a lot or yard such as a city centre without their vehicle having been charged enough in order for them to successfully complete their route.
 This is useful in cases when EVs need a minimum charge to complete their expected route distance.

 EV Done Charging

 This rule will trigger when an EV is charged to the configured value.
-This helps fleet managers prioritize charging schedules by knowing when an EV is done and fully charged so the next one can plug in.
+This helps fleet managers prioritise charging schedules by knowing when an EV is done and fully charged so the next one can be plugged in.